zama-ai/concrete/docs/howto/manage_keys.md

 # Manage Keys

-**Concrete** generates keys for you implicitly when they are needed and if they are not generated already.
+**Concrete** generates keys for you implicitly when they are needed and if they have not already been generated.
 This is useful for development, but it's not flexible **(or secure!)** for production.
 Explicit key management API is introduced to be used in such cases to easily generate and re-use keys.

 ## Definition